GrendelBlitz/design-properties/README.md

 - iOS JSON
 - [HTML documentation](http://salesforce-ux.github.io/design-properties)

-This first public release of the Design Properties reflects the current [Winter '15 release](http://www.salesforce.com/customer-resources/releases/winter15/).
+This first public release of the Design Properties reflects the current [Spring '15 release](http://www.salesforce.com/customer-resources/releases/spring15/).
 It will be updated with new releases while older ones will be branched off.

 ## Setup